-Different root density profiles are used within JULES which correspond to where soil moisture may be removed from by trees and grass (Fig. 2).
-For grass, soil moisture can be removed primarily from the second and third soil layers (0.1 - 1.0 m depth) within the model, whilst for trees the third and fourth soil layers (0.35 - 3.0 m depth) are the primary sources.
+Different root density profiles are used within JULES that correspond to where soil moisture may be removed from by trees and grass (Fig. 2).
+For grass, soil moisture can be removed primarily from the second and third soil layers (0.10-1.00 m depth) within the model, while for trees the third and fourth soil layers (0.35-3.00 m depth) are the primary sources.

-For many of the sites for which the model over predicts β (Tucson, Melbourne, Sacramento, Arcadia (94), San Gabriel, Arcadia (93), Ouagadougou, Fig. 1), the initial soil moisture profile (Fig. 2) was below the critical point for at least two of the four soil layers within the model.
+For many of the sites for which the model overpredicts $\beta$ [Tucson, Melbourne, Sacramento, Arcadia (94), San Gabriel, Arcadia (93), and Ouagadougou; Fig. 1], the initial soil moisture profile (Fig. 2) was below the critical point for at least two of the four soil layers within the model.